Sherlock V2

 Strengths

-• Incentives are stronger to find bugs: experts get paid based on the severity of their findings
+Incentives are stronger to find bugs: experts get paid based on the number of findings and severity of findings

 Weaknesses

-• There’s no guarantee that top-tier security experts will look at your code (especially if the contest was scheduled days before)
+There’s no guarantee that any top-tier security experts will look at your code (especially if the contest was scheduled days before)

-• Once the bugs are found, there is no one who will look for bugs in the fixes (no fix review)
+Once the bugs are found, there is no one who will help you fix them (no fix review)

-• Security experts are incentivized to spend time submitting Low/Informational/QA/gas findings
+Security experts are often incentivized to spend time submitting unimportant/non-critical findings

-• The protocol team is expected to sort through hundreds of issues at the end
+The protocol team is often expected to sort through thousands of issues at the end and any overlooked issue could result in an exploit

 Sherlock's Approach: The Best of Both Worlds

-Sherlock’s approach provides a protocol with the focus, collaboration, and assurance of a traditional manual audit, alongside the breadth of security expert participation in contest models.
+Sherlock’s approach provides a protocol with the focus, collaboration, and assurance of a traditional manual audit, alongside the breadth of security expert participation from an audit contest.

 Overview

-• Top-ranked security expert is incentivized (through ELO-style ranking system) to look for bugs over the entire length of the audit
+At least 1 Senior Watson (top-ranked security expert) is heavily incentivized (through fixed pay and an ELO-style ranking system) to find as many bugs as possible over the entire length of the audit

-• Significant prize pool attracts 50-100 independent auditors who get paid based on the severity of their findings (only High/Medium findings are rewarded)
+The significant prize pool attracts 200-400 independent auditors who get paid based on the severity of their findings (only High/Medium severity findings are rewarded)

-• Sherlock’s internal team takes hundreds of raw, duplicated issues and turns them into a digestible report, saving the protocol team days of work
+Sherlock’s decentralized judging process takes hundreds of raw, duplicate issues and turns them into a digestible report, saving the protocol team days of work and reducing the possibility of overlooked vulnerabilities

-Sherlock’s unique offering assigns a top-ranked senior security expert to act as the lead security auditor throughout the duration of the contest, earning lucrative fixed pay alongside the ability to compete for the entire prize pool.
+Sherlock’s unique offering assigns a top-ranked senior security expert (Senior Watson) to act as the lead security auditor throughout the duration of the contest, earning attractive fixed pay alongside the ability to compete for the entire prize pool.

-The fixed nature of the lead senior auditor gives protocols the assurance that, at minimum, one highly skilled security auditor will be conducting an in-depth review of the codebase, will be there to discuss issues with the protocol team, and will conduct a fix-review to make sure all changes have been implemented securely.
+The fixed nature of the lead senior auditor gives protocols the assurance that, at minimum, one highly skilled security auditor will be conducting an in-depth review of the codebase, will be there to discuss issues with the protocol team, and will conduct a half-day fix-review to make sure any fixes have been implemented securely.

-The talents of this one individual will be enhanced by the skillset of an unlimited number of independent security experts / teams participating to win a greater position of the prize pool.
-And the senior security auditor will only keep their “senior” status as long as they find more vulnerabilities than the rest of the field.
-And of course, at the core of a Sherlock Audit, is our continued commitment to incentive alignment.
-Every protocol who goes through an audit has the ability to add smart contract coverage at any point post-audit to reimburse its users in the event of an exploit - helping a protocol build trust with its community whether it’s for first-time LPs, or loyal bag holders.
+The talents of this one individual will be enhanced by the skillset of an unlimited number of independent security experts / teams competing to win a greater portion of the prize pool.
+And the Senior Watson will only keep their “senior” status as long as they find more vulnerabilities than the rest of the field.
+And of course, Sherlock's continued commitment to incentive alignment is at the core of a Sherlock audit.
+Qualifying protocols that go through an audit (and complete the fix review) can add smart contract coverage at any point post-audit to reimburse its users in the event of a hack - helping the protocol team build trust with its early LPs, users and/or community.